 “Anchor charts hold kids’ and our thinking about a text, lesson, or strategy so that we can return to it to review what we have learned.”
 (Harvey and Goudvis, 2017)

 Why use Anchor charts?

-Anchor charts are essentially used to anchor the lesson’s learning in students’ memories so when they look at the chart, they can drag the mental anchor up in their mind, along with the minilesson that went with it.
-Eg. When a reader is stuck on the meaning of an unknown word in a text, they can refer to the anchor chart on the wall that reminds them of the minilesson they had on different strategies they can use to determine the meaning of unknown words.
-They recall the lesson(s) they did on this, as well as the strategies they practiced.
-They can then test the strategies on the unknown word and carry on with their reading independently.
+Anchor charts are used to 'anchor' the lesson’s learning in students’ memories so when they look at the chart, they can drag the mental anchor up in their mind, along with the minilesson that went with it.
+Eg. When a reader is stuck on the meaning of an unknown word in a text, they can refer to the anchor chart that reminds them of the minilesson they had on different strategies they can use to determine the meaning of unknown words.
+(See example below).
+The student can recall the lesson(s) they did on this, as well as any strategies they may have practiced.
+They can then apply this reminder to the current word and carry on with reading independently.

-Anchor charts provide terrific bang for buck in the classroom in that they are a super cheap, yet effective instructional tool.
-Here are some tips for getting the most value out of them:
+Anchor charts provide terrific bang for buck in the classroom in that they're a cheap, yet effective instructional tool.
+Here are 6 tips for getting the most value out of them:

-Tip #1: Anchor charts must be created WITH the students.
+1. Anchor charts must be created WITH your students

 - It goes against the whole purpose of the chart- reminding students of the lesson they were part of when it was constructed.

 - It sends the wrong message to your writers: if you create a chart with your students only to print off a nicer version from the internet to display on the walls, what message / modelling are you providing for those students in your class who won’t write because it won’t be neat or spelled correctly or look perfect?